 - Twitter Logo White 1139x926

 Static Site Generators

 Jekyll first introduced me to static site generators.
 I have been using it for several years with great success.
-However, I soon discovered there are plenty of other static sites generators.
-They all provide the same end result and do things a bit differently, but the biggest difference between them was the programming language used to implement them.
+However, I quickly discovered there are plenty of other static site generators.
+They all provide the same end result and do things a bit differently, but the biggest difference between them is the programming language used to implement them.

 More static site generator resources: